atkins126/cwRuntime/README.md

 # cwRuntime

-* Currently undergoing some major edits on the master branch, please see cwRuntime/legacy branch for previous stable *
+* Currently undergoing some major edits on the master branch, please see cwRuntime/legacy branch for previous stable.

 Compiler agnostic and cross platform collection of utility libraries for Delphi and Freepascal.